The UN Global Goals and Forced DisplacementUNHCR's work on the Sustainable Development Goals

 UNHCR is working with many stakeholders, including the private sector, to ensure better connectivity for refugees and take advantage of technology and innovative approaches in humanitarian settings.
-In 2021, for example, UNHCR signed a partnership with Ericsson to bring connectivity in humanitarian emergencies – and since 2013, UNHCR and Vodafone Foundation have expanded refugees’ access to education and connectivity via the Instant Network Schools programme in countries such as Mozambique, DR Congo and Kenya.
+Since 2013, UNHCR and Vodafone Foundation have expanded refugees’ access to education and connectivity via the Instant Network Schools programme in countries such as Mozambique, DR Congo and Kenya.

 Refugees, internally displaced people and stateless populations are in constant risk of exclusion – socially, economically and politically – while already being among the world’s most vulnerable and underserved communities.